-Setting up Systems Manager for hybrid environments - Amazon Systems Manager
+Setting up Systems Manager for hybrid and multicloud environments - Amazon Systems Manager

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-This section describes the setup tasks that account and system administrators perform for a hybrid environment.
-A hybrid environment includes on-premises servers, edge devices, and virtual machines (VMs) that are configured for Amazon Systems Manager, including VMs in other cloud environments.
-After these steps are complete, users who have been granted permissions by the Amazon Web Services account administrator can use Systems Manager to configure and manage their organization's on-premises machines.
+You can use Amazon Systems Manager to manage both Amazon Elastic Compute Cloud (EC2) instances and a number of non-EC2 machine types.
+This section describes the setup tasks that account and system administrators perform to manage non-EC2 machines using Systems Manager in a hybrid and multicloud environment.
+After these steps are complete, users who have been granted permissions by the Amazon Web Services account administrator can use Systems Manager to configure and manage their organization's non-EC2 machines.

 Note

-• You can register edge devices as managed nodes using the same procedures used for on-premises servers.
+• You can register edge devices as managed nodes using the same hybrid-activation steps used for other non-EC2 machines.
 These types of edge devices include both Amazon IoT devices and devices other than Amazon IoT devices.
 Use the process described in this section to set up these types of edge devices.

 Systems Manager also supports edge devices that use Amazon IoT Greengrass Core software.
 The setup process and requirements for Amazon IoT Greengrass core devices are different from those for Amazon IoT and edge devices other than Amazon edge devices.
 For information about registering Amazon IoT Greengrass devices for use with Systems Manager, see Setting up Amazon Systems Manager for edge devices.

-• macOS isn't supported for Systems Manager hybrid environments.
+• Non-EC2 macOS machines aren't supported for Systems Manager hybrid and multicloud environments.

-If you plan to use Systems Manager to manage Amazon Elastic Compute Cloud (Amazon EC2) instances, or to use both Amazon EC2 instances and your own resources in a hybrid environment, follow the steps in Setting up Systems Manager for EC2 instances first.
+If you plan to use Systems Manager to manage Amazon Elastic Compute Cloud (Amazon EC2) instances, or to use both Amazon EC2 instances and non-EC2 machines in hybrid and multicloud environment, follow the steps in Setting up Systems Manager for EC2 instances first.

-After configuring your hybrid environment for Systems Manager, you can do the following:
+After configuring your hybrid and multicloud environment for Systems Manager, you can do the following:

-• Create a consistent and secure way to remotely manage your hybrid workloads from one location using the same tools or scripts.
+• Create a consistent and secure way to remotely manage your hybrid and multicloud workloads from one location using the same tools or scripts.

 • Centralize access control for actions that can be performed on your machines by using Amazon Identity and Access Management (IAM).